Skip to main content

-Convert step count into calories burned based on weight, pace, and terrain.
-Enter values for instant results with step-by-step formulas.
+Convert your daily step count into calories burned, adjusted for your weight, pace, and walking terrain.

 Formula